How many older banknotes and 1000-krone banknotes are in circulation?

 Danmarks Nationalbank calculates banknote circulation, which is the difference between the banknotes issued by the bank at any given time and those received at any given time.

-In the first 14 months, since Danmarks Nationalbank announced that old banknotes and current 1000-krone banknotes will stop being legal tender from 31 May 2025, the total value of received bank notes from those series amount to kr.
-19.2 billion.
-As of 31 January 2025, the total value of banknotes still in circulation from those series is kr.
-5.2 billion.
+In the first 18 months, since Danmarks Nationalbank announced that old banknotes and current 1000-krone banknotes would no longer be valid as a means of payment after 31 May 2025, the total value of received bank notes from those series amount to kr.
+20.5 billion.
+As of 31 May 2025, the total value of banknotes still in circulation from those series is kr.
+3.9 billion.

 You can see trends in total banknote circulation in Danmarks Nationalbank's StatBank.